-The first season was the childhood magic, the second a dark highway, and the third an apocalyptic adieu to innocence.
+The first season was the childhood magic, the second a dark highway, and the third a farewell to innocence.
 You can debate whether season 1 or 2 is the best (I say 2), but there’s no denying those two are top-notch in every way — the storytelling, acting performances, plotting and drama are compelling from start to finish.
-You can’t say that entirely about season 3.
+You can’t say that about season 3.
 Let’s go through each, from 2–>1–>3.

 Rank #1 — Season 2: The Year of Estrangement